killercoda/scenarios-ica/securing-worloads/step2/text.md

-Make workload `httpbin` in namespace `mtls-strict` accept requests only from pods in namespace default `default`.
+Make workload `httpbin` in the namespace `mtls-strict` accept requests only from pods in namespace `default`.
 You can use `sleep` Pod in namespace `non-default` to check that this works.

 ```plan
 kubectl apply -f /root/solutions/step2-secure-mtls-strict.yaml